 Hi.
 Just wondering why this is 'Nya klänning' and not 'Ny klänning'.
-Thank you.

 Adjectives describing something 'owned' by another are treated as were they definite.